-A caregiver/personal care attendant/CNA is a caregiver that provides various personal care and related paraprofessional services in accordance with an established plan of care and provides for the personal needs and comfort of clients in their homes throughout Marin County, California.
+A personal caregiver is a caregiver that provides various personal care and related paraprofessional services in accordance with an established plan of care and provides for the personal needs and comfort of clients in their homes throughout Marin County, California.

 - Performs personal care activities that assist the client with activities of daily living which include (but are not limited to):